+Clean indoor air is good for our health and well-being.
 That is the reason why the use of a CO2 meter is recommended in rooms where members of the public are present.
 The CO2 content of the air should, ideally, not be greater than 900 ppm and should in no case exceed the standard of 1200 ppm.
 If the CO2 concentration exceeds the threshold of 900 ppm, an efficient air ventilation system is strongly recommended.

 A CO2 meter measures the CO2 concentration in a given space.
 Using this type of meter helps protect the population from the risks of contamination resulting from poor indoor air quality.

 Manufacturers may only market CO2 meters that fulfil specific technical criteria and conditions of use set out in a new ministerial decree.

 Only CO2 meters that fulfil all of these criteria are allowed to carry the designation “appareil utilisable dans le cadre de la lutte contre le SARS-CoV-2” or “apparaat voor gebruik in de strijd tegen SARS-CoV-2” (device for use in the fight against SARS-CoV-2).
 This must be stated directly on the device, on the packaging or in the technical manual.